History, Religion, & Philosophy

 Provides access to the full-text of newspapers and other news media from across the United States and the entire world.
 Lexis-Nexis is also an excellent source of information about legal cases.

-The Historical New York Times offers full text and image coverage of the newspaper from 1851 to 2009.
-For access to more recent NYT articles, use LexisNexis (covers 1980-present).
+The Historical New York Times offers full text and image coverage of the newspaper from 1851 to 2011.
+For access to more recent NYT articles, use LexisNexis (covers 1980-present) or Newsstand Expanded.

 Full-text for more than 40 U.S. and international newspapers, and selected full-text for nearly 400 regional U.S. papers.
 Includes full-text of television and radio transcripts.
 Updated daily.